yufeizhao/yufeizhao.github.io/211/index.md

 * [Practice exam](exam2practice.pdf) and [solutions](exam2practice_sol.pdf)
 * You may bring one sheet of notes on letter-sized paper (front and back) **in your own handwriting**.
 Typed, printed, or photocopied notes are **forbidden**.
 * Material covered: Lectures 10/2--10/30.
-Problem sets 5–7 and the first four problems of Problem Set 8.
-Bona Chapter 8 and graph theory notes up to Theorem 3.21 (Menger' s theorem).
-(Theorem 3.5 Mader's theorem was skipped).
+Problem sets 5–7 and the first problem of Problem Set 8.
+Bona Chapter 8 and graph theory notes up to Section 3.4 (Theorem 3.5 Mader's theorem was skipped).
 * Topics covered:
   * Ordinary and exponential generating functions, with emphasis on the composition and exponential formulas
   * Basic notions of graph theory.
 Degrees, paths, cycles, etc.
   * Trees: properties (equivalent characterizations) and counting (Cayley's theorem)
   * Connectivity: vertex- and edge-connectivity.
 Whitney's theorem.
-Menger's theorem.